donomii/Quon/README.md

-# Quonverter
+# Quon

+Quon is a self-compiling compiler.

 This is the program I always wanted someone to write.
 It took me a long time to realise that person was me.

+I have no idea what I'm doing but somehow this still works.
+It's bizarre.

 ## Write your program in every language

 It's a question that comes up often in IT.
 Why can't we just take some code in one language and automatically convert it to another?

-Everyone agrees that would be great, but then someone points out that a unique language feature can't be converted, and everyone shrugs and moves on.
+Everyone agrees that would be great, but then someone points out that there is a unique language feature that can't be converted, and everyone shrugs and moves on.

 But it is possible.
 The trick is to choose a really simple source langauge, and then you can easily transpile programs.